-Army Legal Services is a branch of the Adjutant General's Corps, a specialist all-Officer branch.
-ALS is comprised of professionally qualified solicitors, barristers or Scottish advocates.
+Army Legal Services is a specialist all-Officer branch of the Adjutant General's Corps.
+ALS is comprised of professionally qualified solicitors, barristers and Scottish advocates.
 The role of ALS is the provision of legal support to the Army.

-Legal Advisory branch is based at Headquarters Land Forces in Andover.
-They advise the chain of command on all aspects of military and administrative law.
-There are legal advisory offices in every major Army HQ in the UK and in the British Army and NATO HQs around the world.
+Headquarters Legal Advisory is based at Headquarters Field Army in Andover.
+Its lawyers advise the chain of command on all aspects of military and administrative law.
+There are legal branches in every major Army HQ in the UK and in the British Army and NATO HQs around the world.

-The Service Prosecuting Authority (SPA) is a tri-service organisation that has its Headquarters and UK elements based at RAF Northolt in London and an office at Bielefeld in Germany.
+The Service Prosecuting Authority (SPA) is a tri-service organisation that has its Headquarters and UK elements based at RAF Northolt in London and an office in Germany.

 Officers of the SPA are responsible for the consideration of referred cases from the Chain of Command or Service Police and where appropriate the prosecution of those cases at Court Martial.
 Officers of the SPA also prosecute cases at Service Civilian Courts, act as respondent at the Summary Appeals Court and represent the Crown at the Court Martial Appeals Court.

-Whilst Officers of the SPA mainly prosecute cases in the UK and Germany, opportunities exist to prosecute at Court Martials wherever Her Majesty’s Armed Forces are stationed.
+Whilst Officers of the SPA mainly prosecute cases in the UK and Germany, opportunities exist to prosecute at Courts Martial wherever Her Majesty’s Armed Forces are stationed.

-The OLB also assists with the development of future doctrine, and regularly supports training exercises in the field and in the classroom.
+They undertake duties in intelligence related posts, assist with the development of future doctrine, and regularly support training exercises in the field and in the classroom.

 Army commanders at every level have access to legal advice from ALS officers and demand for this support is increasing.